The connection between cancer and eating two fried chicken meals per week

 Fried food is incredibly tasty.
 Unfortunately, for many reasons, over-consumption of it can be deadly, and as a result, everyone must do what they can to limit their intake of this type of food.

-Arcylamide is formed when the naturally occurring sugars in a food react with asparagine, which is created in high heat.
-More acrylamide is formed the longer a food is fried.
+Acrylamide is formed when the naturally occurring sugars in food react with asparagine, which is created in high heat.
+The more acrylamide is formed the longer a food is fried.
 So, yes, there is a connection between deep-fried food and cancer risk.
 It’s worth noting that, when manufactured, acrylamide is used largely in industrial manufacturing in the production of paper, dyes, and plastics.

-Acrylamides connection to cancer is unfortunately clear.
-Numerous studies have shown that acrylamide exposure in rodents is correlated with multiple types of cancer.
-It has also caused tumors in rats.
+Acrylamide’s connection to cancer is unfortunately clear.
+Numerous studies have shown that acrylamide exposure has caused tumors in rodents.
+It has also been correlated with multiple types of cancer in humans.
 Additionally, the National Toxicology Program’s Report on Carcinogens lists acrylamide as a “human carcinogen,” meaning they believe it causes cancer.

 The American Cancer Society declined to opine on whether or not acrylamide itself is a carcinogen.
 However, it summarized the findings of numerous international bodies on acrylamide, noting that the International Agency for Research of Cancer, the US National Toxicology Program and the U.S. Environmental Protection Agency had all classified acrylamide as at least “likely” to be a carcinogen.